Cluster Backup and Restore

 These procedures allow you to back up the contents of a cluster to an encrypted file on the appliance, using REST API or LunaSH:

->Backing Up/Restoring the Partition SMK
+>Backing Up the Cluster SMK

 >Restoring a Cluster from Backup

-All keyrings on the cluster are encrypted with a SKS Master Key (SMK), which is stored on the V1 partition that created the cluster and cloned to the V1 partition on each joining cluster member.
-In the highly unlikely event that the SMK is lost from all members, the entire cluster is unrecoverable.
-Therefore, Thales recommends backing up the SMK to a Luna Backup HSM as part of your general recovery plan.
-This procedure requires an initialized Luna Backup HSM connected to the appliance.
-You must use LunaSH to back up or restore the cluster SMK.
+The cluster uses Scalable Key Storage (SKS) to secure keyrings and objects.
+The cluster partition is a V1 application partition (see V0 and V1 Partitions) on the Luna Network HSM 7 that stores the cluster's SKS Master Key (SMK).
+The cluster SMK encrypts all keyrings and their objects in the cluster.
+In the highly unlikely event that the cluster SMK is lost from all members, the entire cluster is unrecoverable.
+Therefore, Thales recommends backing up the cluster SMK to a Luna Backup HSM as part of your general recovery plan.
+This procedure requires an initialized Luna Backup HSM connected to the member appliance (using LunaSH) or a Luna HSM Client computer (using LunaCM).

 Prerequisites

->If you are backing up the SMK on a multifactor quorum-authenticated HSM, you require a local or remote Luna PED.
+>If you are backing up the cluster SMK on a multifactor quorum-authenticated HSM, you require a local or remote Luna PED.
 Refer to Multifactor Quorum Authentication for setup procedures.

-To back up the cluster SMK
+To back up the cluster SMK using LunaSH

 1.Log in to LunaSH as admin, or a custom user with admin privileges.